SublimeText/LaTeXTools/README.markdown

 One often needs to enter **multiple citations**, as e.g. in `\cite{paper1,paper2}`.
 This is easy to do: either cite the first paper, e.g. `\cite{paper1}` and then, *with your cursor immediately before the right brace*, type a comma (`,`).
 Again, the default auto-trigger behavior is that the quick panel with appear, and you can select the second paper.
 If auto-trigger is off, then you enter the comma, then use the shortcut `C-l,x` to bring up the quick panel (note: you *must* add the comma before invoking the shortcut, or you won't get the intended result).
 Of course, you can enter as many citations as you want.

 The display of bibliographic entries is *customizable*.
 There is a setting, `cite-panel-format`, that controls exactly what to display in each of the two lines each entry gets in the citation quick panel.
 Options include author, title, short title, year, bibtex key, and journal.
 This is useful because people may prefer to use different strategies to refer to papers---author-year, short title-year, bibtex key (!), etc. Since only the first line in each quick panel entry is searchable, how you present the information matters.
-The default should be useful for most people; if you wish to change the format, check the `LaTeXTools Preferences.sublime-settings` file for detailed information.
+The default should be useful for most people; if you wish to change the format, check the `LaTeXTools.sublime-settings` file for detailed information.
 (As usual, copy that file to the `User` directory and edit your copy, not the original). s

 Thanks to recent contributed code, **multi-file documents** are *fully supported*.
 If you have a `% !TEX root = ...` directive at the top of the current file, LaTeXTools looks for references, as well as `\bibliography{}` commands, in the root file and in all recursively included files.
 You can also use a project file to specify the root file (to be documented).